 We're back from Spring Break in Florida, so since I'm fresh from air travel with nut allergies I wanted to share our experience.
-Many readers and Facebook fans have questions about this topic, so this is for you!

 The prospect of air travel can be frightening for families dealing with food allergies for so many reasons.
 Close, cramped airplane seats, peanuts or tree nuts served to all passengers as snacks, recirculated air, food brought on by other passengers, food left over from previous flights are all of concern.

-Here is the most important lesson to learn from air travel: There is absolutely no way you can ever elminate all allergenic foods from your flight.
+Here is the most important lesson to learn from air travel: There is absolutely no way you can ever eliminate all allergenic foods from your flight.
 There are many reasons for this; I witnessed several incidences.
 For one thing, even though some airlines no longer serve peanuts, they sell "snack packs" to people willing to pay for them.
 These packs often contain a pack of tree nuts.
 Secondly, airlines in general do not even offer snacks anymore or lunches, dinners, etc. unless you are flying First Class.
 (And I don't know many families who do that.)
 What does that mean?
 Due to the "no snacks" policies, I saw many families bringing on full lunches or buying food at the airport for the plane trip.

 Both of our flights got delayed and in one case, re-routed due to bad weather and we ended up on one flight several hours longer than had been anticipated.
 People get hungry and want to eat.